Master Subscription Agreement

 4.5 Effect of Termination or Expiration.
-If the Agreement expires or is terminated, then: (1) subject to Section 4.6 (“Exit Assistance”) the rights granted by one party to the other will immediately cease; (2) all Fees owed by Customer under any existing Order Schedule or Agreements are immediately due upon receipt of the final invoice; (3) Customer will cease any and all access to and delete the Products; and (4) upon written request, each party will use commercially reasonable efforts to return or destroy all Confidential Information of the other party.
-If the Agreement is terminated by (i) Customer under Section 4.3.1 or 4.3.2, (ii) or (ii) either party under Section 10.6 (Force Majeure), DataStax shall refund Customer the unused prorated portion of any Fees paid for the Product.
+If the Agreement expires or is terminated, then: (1) subject to Section 4.6 (“Exit Assistance”) the rights granted by one party to the other will immediately cease; (2) all Fees owed by Customer under any existing Order Schedule or Agreements are immediately due upon receipt of the final invoice; (3) Customer will immediately cease any and all access to and delete the Products; and (4) upon written request, each party will use commercially reasonable efforts to return or destroy all Confidential Information of the other party.
+If the Agreement is terminated by Customer under Section 4.3.1 or 4.3.2, DataStax shall refund Customer the unused prorated portion of any Fees paid for the Product.

 5.1 Confidentiality Obligation.
-During the term of this Agreement, both parties agree that: (1) Confidential Information will be used only for the purposes of DataStax’s performance of this Agreement or Customer’s and Authorized Users enjoyment of the benefit of this Agreement and only in accordance with the terms and conditions of this Agreement; (2) each will use the same degree of care it uses to protect its own confidential information, but in no event less than reasonable care; and (3) the Confidential Information may be disclosed only to employees, agents and contractors with a need to know, and to its auditors and legal counsel, in each case, who are under a written obligation to keep such information confidential using standards of confidentiality not less restrictive than those required by this Agreement and provided the receiving party agrees to be remain liable for its Representatives act or omissions.
+During the term of this Agreement, both parties agree that: (1) Confidential Information will be used only for the purposes of DataStax’s performance of this Agreement or Customer’s and Authorized Users enjoyment of the benefit of this Agreement and only in accordance with the terms and conditions of this Agreement; (2) each will use the same degree of care it uses to protect its own confidential information, but in no event less than reasonable care; and (3) the Confidential Information may be disclosed only to employees, agents and contractors with a need to know, and to its auditors and legal counsel (collectively, “Representatives”), in each case, who are under a written obligation to keep such information confidential using standards of confidentiality not less restrictive than those required by this Agreement and provided the receiving party agrees to be remain liable for its Representatives act or omissions.
 DataStax may use Confidential Information and Customer Data for internal business purposes only, including but not limited to providing Support, and improving and testing any DataStax Products.
 DataStax shall not incorporate Customer Confidential Information into any DataStax Product, nor disclose Confidential Customer Information to any person except as permitted in Section 5.1(3) above.